-Yabla Review: Why Its Immersive Video Learning Approach Is Effective, But Limited for Word-hounds and Polyglots
+Yabla Review: Immersive Video Learning Approach but Challenging for Beginners

-I’ve found it’s excellent for immersive learning with authentic content, but it’s very limited for anyone learning multiple languages—and the dictionary and grammar elements are lacking.
+Overall, I found Yabla is excellent for immersive learning with authentic video content, but it’s very limited for anyone learning multiple languages, the dictionary can be confusing, some grammar lessons are lacking and it can be challenging for beginners.

 Contents